exposit/pythia-oracle/HELP.md

 ####Images

-To use this panel, you need a subdirectory in your save folder named 'images' and a blank text file named 'imgs.txt' in your save directory.
-Any images in the images folder will be displayed in the images panel, along with simple fields to label or store notes about each picture.
+To use this panel, you need a subdirectory in your save folder named 'images'.
+Any images in the images folder will be displayed in the images panel, along with a couple of fields each to label or store notes about each picture.

-Note that the images directory and file are not created by default with a new game!
+Note that the images directory is not created by default with a new game!